Copenhagen Denmark

 4 mins read

-Greetings from Copenhagen Denmark!
-I am at the tail end of my Scandinavia trip and I am ready to go home.
+Greetings from Copenhagen, Denmark!
+I am at the tail end of my Scandinavia trip, and I am ready to go home.

 Oh København

 I was excited.
-So was Jik who wanted to move there.
+So was Jik, who wanted to move there.

-Copenhagen ended up being underwhelming
+Copenhagen ended up being a bit underwhelming (for me)

-My happy moments have always been associated with getting drunk.
-I am unsure whether it tells more about the city or my alcoholic problem.
-We were once so pissed that we started dancing in the Tivoli food court (Tivoli Garden was closed for the whole week, another f-ing disappointment).
-Another time, we were so drunk that we started walking around the Meat District trying to find a Thai restaurant that we have been to twice before.
-Then there was a food tour day where we met an eccentric winemaker and tried akvavit for the first time.
+Another time, we were so drunk that we started walking around the Meat District, trying to find a Thai restaurant we had visited twice before.
+Then, there was a food tour day where we met an eccentric winemaker and tried Akvavit for the first time.
 Never again.

 BFF Tattoo

-Goodbye Copenhagen?
+Goodbye, Copenhagen?

 Farvel København, Aldrig Mere